 Burp Suite Enterprise Edition allows you to scan your whole portfolio for online vulnerabilities automatically.
 Scheduled scans, CI/CD connections, and straightforward remediation guidance and reporting eliminate bottlenecks and save time for AppSec teams.
-It fulfills the needs of both small and large businesses, but it is not intended for usage by an individual customer.
+It fulfils the needs of both small and large businesses, but it is not intended for usage by individual customers.

-Over thousands of penetration testers and bug bounty hunters use Burp Suite Professional for scanning vulnerabilities, quicker.
-This edition is for professionals with an automated scanner (might give false positives) and web-crawler and costs $399 per year.
+Over thousands of penetration testers and bug bounty hunters use Burp Suite Professional to scan vulnerabilities quicker.
+This edition is for professionals with an automated scanner (which might give false positives) and web crawler and costs $399 per year.

 The Community Edition aims to teach all the basics of web security testing.
 Designed for anyone who wants to learn how to use the tool can use this free resource offered.

 Burp Suite can be described as an Interception Proxy in its most basic form.
 A penetration tester can set up their internet browser to redirect traffic through the Burp Suite proxy server while viewing their target application.
 Burp Suite then operates as a (kind of) Man In The Middle, capturing and analyzing each request to and from the target web application.
 Individual HTTP requests can be parsed, manipulated, and replayed by penetration testers to examine potential arguments or injection locations.
 Manual and automated fuzzing attacks can use injection sites to find potentially undesired application behaviours, crashes, and error messages.